antropova/converter-cli/README.md

 # Playlister CLI

-In [playlister-rb](http://learn.flatironschool.com/lessons/940), you built a simple domain model for Artists, Songs, and Genres.
-It is now time to make use of that domain model to build an interactive Command Line Jukebox that is populated with data from a folder filled with MP3s.
+In [playlister-rb](http://learn.flatironschool.com/lessons/940), you built a simple domain model for Artists, Songs, and Genres and in [OO Jukebox](http://learn.flatironschool.com/lessons/806), you built an Object Oriented CLI Jukebox.
+It is now time to combine these to build an interactive Command Line Jukebox that is populated with data from a folder filled with MP3s.

 ## Setting Up the Project